Twelve Core Challenges and Fifty Rapid Responses

 Response

-It does not dilute unity or amount to joint authority.
-Sovereignty is structured through parity, ensuring that no tradition exercises dominance while both participate within the same constitutional order.
+It does not amount to joint authority.
+Sovereignty is structured through parity, so that no tradition exercises dominance while both participate within the same constitutional order.
 Authority is shared, but not divided between competing states.

 Identity, citizenship, and cultural rights are constitutionally protected and are not dependent on electoral outcomes or demographic change.
-This ensures stability and inclusion as permanent features of the system.
+Stability and inclusion therefore operate as structural features of the system.

 30. On what authority can an anonymous individual propose a new constitutional framework, particularly where it diverges from government policy?